Who Needs it?

 - No raw data installation postback

 Disabling install postbacks can cause serious reconciliation problems between advertisers and ad networks if not agreed upon in advance.
-Advertisers and ad networks MUST have consent from one another BEFORE starting to use tracking links with disabled install postbacks.
+Advertisers and ad networks MUST have consent from one another BEFORE starting to use attribution links with disabled install postbacks.